RichardE-cr/RichardE-cr/README.md

   <img src="https://img.shields.io/badge/-Medium-000000?style=for-the-badge&logo=medium&logoColor=white" alt="Medium Profile Badge">
 </a>

-Certified Security+ professional with a passion for cybersecurity, a keen eye for observation, and a strong dedication to solving complex problems in dynamic environments.

-## Objective

 Results-driven cybersecurity professional with a strong foundation in network security and hands-on expertise in Microsoft Defender for Endpoint, Microsoft Sentinel, and Splunk Enterprise.
-Passionate about continuous learning and threat mitigation, I aim to leverage my technical skills and analytical mindset to excel as a Cybersecurity Analyst and contribute to organizational resilience.
+Passionate about continuous learning and threat mitigation, I aim to leverage my technical skills and analytical mindset to excel throughout my career and contribute to organizational resilience.

 ## Vulnerability Management Projects